janarez/inoculus/README.md

 - Quick control from thumbnail
 - One click installation and updates

+#### Finer control

+Dismissing break window can be done in one of these ways:

+- Wait until break interval elapses
+- Press ESC (configurable)
+- Click close icon
+- Press 1–9 to get another break after 1–9 minutes instead of the full focus time
+- Press 0 (configurable) to stop InOculus

 ### Name

 InOculus was created to help protect eyes by relieving eyestrain.
 The name is derived from Latin and means In 'in' + Oculus 'eye' that is "in the eye".
 Simultaneously, it spells and reads similarly to the English word innocuous meaning 'not harmful'.